Anjum1407/EcoTrack/README.md

 # EcoTrack

-EcoTrack is an intelligent system designed to help users **understand, track, and reduce vehicle-based carbon emissions** with minimal manual effort.
+EcoTrack is smart Carban Footprint reduction sustem designed to help users understand, track, and reduce vehicle-based carbon emissions with minimal manual effort.
-By combining **vehicle scanning, sensor-based distance tracking, emission analytics, and personalized insights**, EcoTrack empowers individuals to make **greener travel choices effortlessly**.
+By combining vehicle scanning, sensor-based distance tracking, emission analytics, and personalized insights, EcoTrack empowers individuals to make greener travel choices effortlessly.

-This repository contains a **working prototype** developed to demonstrate the concept, architecture, and feasibility of the solution.
+This repository contains a working prototype developed to demonstrate the concept, architecture, and feasibility of the solution.
 Advanced features are part of the extended design and future scope.

 ## Problem Statement

 Most individuals are unaware of how much carbon their daily travel produces.
-Existing solutions either require **manual data entry**, lack personalization, or fail to translate emissions into **actionable insights**.
+Existing solutions either require manual data entry, lack personalization, or fail to translate emissions into actionable insights.
-EcoTrack bridges this gap by **automating data capture** and converting emissions into **clear feedback and suggestions**.
+EcoTrack bridges this gap by automating data capture and converting emissions into clear feedback and suggestions.